najir/Readify/README.md

 Goal of this project is to have a locally stored, visual list of books that i've read and intend to read.

-QT is used as a front-end GUI and SQLLite as a backend database.
+QT is used as a front-end GUI and SQLLite as a database.

 ### Build:
 OS: Windows
 IDE: VisualStudio
 Dependencies:
 SQLLite v3.40.1(Included as of 2.2.23)
 QT v6.5.0